-The Scotch bonnet and the habanero are near identical twins.
-They share the same Scoville heat range (100,000 to 325,000 SHU), a similarity in appearance (the Scotch bonnet a little more squashed), and both have a fruity flavor.
+The scotch bonnet and the habanero are near identical twins.
+They share the same Scoville heat range (100,000 to 325,000 SHU), a similarity in appearance (the scotch bonnet a little more squashed), and a similar fruity flavor.
 The difference?
-The Scotch bonnet – with its Caribbean roots – tastes even sweeter, even more tropical, in its fruitiness.
+The scotch bonnet – with its Caribbean roots – tastes even sweeter, even more tropical, in its fruitiness.
 It’s such a minimal flavor nuance that won’t get in the way of using the scotch bonnet as a habanero alternative in most recipes and use cases.

-Note that the Scotch bonnet may be harder to come across outside of the Caribbean, South Florida, and urban areas with Caribbean roots.
-You’ll likely see the popular habanero more often beyond those areas, but we’ve been surprised by how quickly the Scotch bonnet is growing in prominence.
-They are being carried by supermarkets more and more, oftentimes instead of the habanero or as a substitute for when their inventory of habanero peppers run dry.
+Note that the scotch bonnet may be harder to come across outside of the Caribbean, South Florida, and urban areas with Caribbean roots.
+You’ll likely see the popular habanero more often beyond those areas, but we’ve been surprised by how quickly the scotch bonnet is growing in prominence.
+They are being carried by supermarkets more and more often, so be sure to check the produce section for this chili if no habs are present.

-Your best supermarket substitute: Jalapeño pepper or serrano pepper
+Your best common supermarket substitute: Jalapeño or serrano pepper

 The good fit mild alternative: The rocotillo pepper

 The rocotillo is an excellent mild substitute for the habanero pepper.
 It shares a similar shape and a similar amount of fruitiness, but it’s barely hotter than the very mild poblano pepper.
 They are, though, tough to find – some grocery and specialty stores carry them, especially in regions with Puerto Rican influence.
 For those that are looking for those fruity tropical undertones without the sinful heat, this is definitely the habanero substitute to keep on your radar.

 Must-read related posts

 - The Hot Pepper List: If you’re seeking even more potential alternative, our list profiles over 150 chilies.
 Search by heat, flavor, use, origin, and more.